prozdrljivac/goal_getter/README.md

 ## Summary

-This is a basic Todo app and I use it to refresh my knowledge of React.
+This is a basic Todo app and I use it to refresh my knowledge of React and Typescript.